raj20-Anu/CODSOFT/Task 2 - Email Template/README.md

-CODSOFT
+# CODSOFT
 UI/UX Design Internship - CodSoft

-# Task 2 – Email Template Design (UI/UX)
+*Task 2 – Email Template Design (UI/UX)*

-This project is part of my CodSoft Internship – Task 2.
+*This project is part of my CodSoft Internship – Task 2.*

-📧 Project Overview
+## 📧 Project Overview

-A clean and minimal email template designed using UI/UX principles, focusing on clarity, readability, and visual balance.
+*A clean and visually appealing email template designed for a Coffee Brand using UI/UX principles, focusing on clarity, readability*

-🛠 Tools Used
+## 🛠 Tools Used
-- Figma
+*- Figma*

-✨ Description
+## ✨ Description

-The email template emphasizes a simple layout, clear typography, and a structured content flow to ensure an effective and user-friendly email experience
+*The email template highlights Coffee products with a warm visual,clear typography, and a structured content flow to create an effective, engaging and user-friendly promotional email experience*